privacyguides/privacyguides.org/docs/encryption.md

 To learn more about BitLocker and TPM, see "[Understanding BitLocker TPM Protection](https://blog.elcomsoft.com/2021/01/understanding-BitLocker-tpm-protection)" by ElcomSoft, a forensics company.

 In addition to the TPM, BitLocker can lock the normal startup process until the user supplies a pin or inserts a USB flash drive containing a startup key.
-Preboot authentication is designed to prevent the encryption keys from being loaded to system memory without the trusted user supplying another authentication factor.
+Pre-boot authentication is designed to prevent the encryption keys from being loaded to system memory without the trusted user supplying another authentication factor.
 This feature helps mitigate direct memory access and memory remanence attacks.

 <details class="tip" markdown>
 <summary>Enabling preboot authentication</summary>

 1. Enable BitLocker on your operating system drive.
-2. Allow for preboot authentication:
+2. Allow for pre-boot authentication:
     1. Open the Group Policy Editor and navigate to:<br>
     **Computer Configuration** → **Administrative Templates** → **Windows Components** → **BitLocker Drive Encryption** → **Operating System Drives**
     2. Open and enable the setting "**Require Additional Authentication at Startup**."